Sheenam98/Sheenam98/README.md

 - 👀 I’m interested in iPhone Application development.
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on new technologies of iOS.
-- 📫 How to reach me sheenamnarula98@gmail.com
+- 📫 How to reach me sheenamnarula98@gmail.com or Skype: live:a2768fa01f582e1d

 <!---
 Sheenam98/Sheenam98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.